risingwavelabs/risingwave-docs/docs/tutorials/live-stream-metrics-analysis.md

 \q
 ```

-Run the following command to remove the Docker containers and the generated data.
+Optional: To remove the containers and the data generated, use the following command.

 ```shell
 docker-compose down -v